SamanoCastre/registreService/README.md

 # Title of the project #
-registre Service (Eureka)
+registre-Service (Eureka)

 # Description of the project
-Registre service is the microservice in which all the other microservices will register in order to make them available to the other microservices.
+Registre-service is the microservice in which all the other microservices will register in order to make them available to the other microservices.

 Note : it must be launched right after the configuration microservice (config-service) has been launched.